 Different emotions, experiences and expectations can get in the way, and affect how you feel about yourself or about your baby.

-Some parents have the support they need from family, friends or professionals such as health visitors.
-But when can provide more intensive support when needed.
+Some parents have all the support they need from family, friends, or professionals such as health visitors.
+However, we can provide more specialist or intensive support when it is needed.

 This is done by listening, observing, making sense of difficult feelings and strengthening the relationship between you and your baby, supporting your baby’s development and wellbeing, and supporting you to develop the confidence to manage the challenges of being a parent.